VAIBHAVCES/self-learning-lld/solid-principles/Learn.md

     ```

 ### L- Liskov's Principle
-* Idea for this is : If class B is subtyp of class A thenm we should be able to replace object of A with B without breaking the code
+* Idea for this is : If class B is subtype of class A then we should be able to replace object of A with B without breaking the code

 * Subclass should extend the ability of class and it shouldn't narrow it down